digitonic/filament-rich-editor-tools/README.md

 # Filament Rich Editor Tools (Filament v4)

-A Laravel package that provides utilities and extensions for Filament's Rich Editor.
+A package that provides utilities and extensions for Filament's Rich Editor.
 Today, it focuses on a robust, hierarchical Table of Contents (TOC) feature built on TipTap, with automatic project-wide registration and convenient Renderer macros.

+It provides a very easy to use Renderer and Editor that come pre-configured with the blocks you probably want shared between the two to ensure they don't all out of sync.
+It also provides a command to help migrate old tiptap blocks to the new rich editor format.

+This package is built to work with the RichEditor.
+It is not a replacement for it.
+It just adds some functionality on top.

 Key features
-- Automatic project-wide plugin registration via the service provider.
 - Generate a hierarchical Table of Contents from editor content.
+- Common Editor/Renderer with common options pre-configured.
 - Assign stable, unique heading IDs for in-page navigation.
-- Built to be compatible with Filament v4, Livewire v3, and Laravel 12.

 ## Requirements
 - PHP 8.4+